configdotsys/mathematics-reference/linear-algebra-control-ai.md

 *Prepared as an independent technical reference.*

+---

+## Purpose

-*This document is a personal technical reference for linear algebra concepts used in control theory, estimation, and modern AI methods.*
+This document is a personal technical reference for linear algebra concepts used in control theory, estimation, and modern AI methods.

-*The purpose is not to re-teach linear algebra from first principles, nor to provide formal mathematical proofs.
-Instead, the goal is to preserve **working understanding** — the definitions, identities, and derivations that repeatedly appear when reasoning about:*
+The purpose is not to re-teach linear algebra from first principles, nor to provide formal mathematical proofs.
+Instead, the goal is to preserve **working understanding** — the definitions, identities, and derivations that repeatedly appear when reasoning about:

-*-state-space models*
+* state-space models
-*-system modes and eigenvalues*
+* system modes and eigenvalues
-*-controllability and observability*
+* controllability and observability
+* estimation and covariance propagation
+* optimization and least-squares problems
-*-estimation and covariance propagation* *-optimization and least-squares problems* *-dimensionality reduction and learning algorithms*
+* dimensionality reduction and learning algorithms

 *Where appropriate, intermediate steps are shown explicitly, even when they may appear redundant, because the objective is **recoverability of understanding**, not conciseness.*